INTRODUCTION

 the Old Testament to be connected to the New Testament which it naturally is,

-and particularly to this key moment when in the New Testament when Christ is
+and particularly to this key moment when in the New Testament Christ is

 crucified.
 I am inspired by the Typology used by many Fathers of the Church,